LuisFelipeLeivaH/MODI-Retina/Practica/README.md

 ```
 ./Install.bash
 ```
-If this did not work, you would have to install by yourself the following programs:
+This scripts installs the following repositories and will ask you if you want to create the documentation of the project.

 * [RobotLib](https://github.com/osilvam/RobotLib.git) - V-REP for making a virtual robot simulation
 * [NEAT](https://github.com/osilvam/NEAT.git) - NEAT library from git repository
 * [OpenCV](https://github.com/Itseez/opencv.git) - opencv library for computer vision (see the end of this section if a problem is found)

-At the end of the script you will be asked if you want to generate the documentation of the project.
 You have the option of creating only the documentation for MODI_raw_F1 which has full details of how the classes work in that training and the main differences with the other ones.
 You may choose to create the documentation for all MODI_raw trainings so you will have full documentation of the project without the retina encoder.
-You may want to create the documentation for all projects as well.
+You may also want to create the documentation for all projects.
 If you do not want to create the documentation type n (no).
-In every case the documentation for RobotLib is created.
+In every affirmative case the documentation for RobotLib is created.

 If you want to create the documentation afterwards you need to type in terminal (in the 'Practica' foldier) the following command, and follow the instructions given: